prajwalDU/customer-segmentation/README.md

 Part3 : Displaying the stats and summary.

+# Algorithms we used
+1. Binning RFM Score - This is the basic algorithm we implemented this just for to understanding the data.

+2. Quantile Based Clustering

+3. K-Means Clustering - In K-means algorithms we use elbow method to find the value of 'K'.
+We now that k-means algorithmn always gives better result, to understand other algorithmns we just implement and comparing results.

-We started with Binning RFM Score, Quantile Based Clustering, K-Means Clustering for finding value k we use elbow method.
-And, next move to Hierarchical Clustering here we use dendogram to find value of k.
-And, we end with DBScan Clusters algorithm.
+4. Hierarchical Clustering - In hierarchical clustering we use dendogram to find the value of 'K',

+5. DBScan Clusters algorithm

 # Conclusion